shloop/google-book-scraper/README.md

           Number of times to attempt downloading any file before giving up on book.
 Set to 0 to try indefinitely [default: 3] -v, --verbose
           If set, extra output will be given
+  -t, --tld-override <TLD_OVERRIDE>
+          The top level domain to normalize URLs to for downloading.
+If omitted, ".us" will be used.
+Set to "none" to disable URL normalization and use TLD from provided URL
   -h, --help
           Print help
   -V, --version